-This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website when you make a contribution for an Wibson Token (also known as WIB) (hereinafter the “Token”).
+This privacy notice aims to give you information on how we collect and process your personal data through your use of our platforms, including any data you may provide through our platforms when you make a contribution for a WIB (hereinafter the “Token”).

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 This version was last updated on February 18, 2020.

 We are the data controller and responsible for your personal data.